BrownNPC/psp-raylib-template/README.md

 You need to google how to do it in your editor.
-For example "<my editor> clangd set query driver"
+For example `vscode clangd set query driver`

 The AI result is usually good.